Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 Software debugging plays a critical role in the software development lifecycle.
 As applications become increasingly complex, identifying and resolving defects becomes more difficult and time-consuming.
 Traditional debugging approaches require developers to manually inspect source code, analyze execution traces, and identify root causes of errors.

 Recent developments in Artificial Intelligence have introduced new possibilities for automated debugging.
-AI-powered systems such as ChatGPT, GitHub Copilot, and RepairLLaMA have demonstrated the ability to understand programming logic, detect bugs, and suggest corrective actions.
-Research indicates that AI-assisted debugging tools significantly improve debugging speed and developer productivity while maintaining high accuracy levels in bug detection and repair.
+AI-powered systems such as ChatGPT, GitHub Copilot, RepairLLaMA, and other Large Language Model-based solutions have demonstrated the ability to understand programming logic, detect bugs, and suggest corrective actions [1].
+Research on AI-assisted debugging environments has shown improvements in debugging effectiveness, particularly for novice programmers through guided fault localization and intelligent hint generation [2].
+Furthermore, evaluations of open-source Large Language Models have demonstrated their capability to repair a substantial percentage of software defects across multiple programming languages [3].

 This project proposes an AI-powered debugging platform that leverages modern Large Language Models and static code analysis techniques to automate software debugging.
 The system analyzes source code, identifies errors, explains issues, and generates optimized fixes that assist developers throughout the debugging process.